Animal suicide: Controversy

-The debate on whether an animal has the cognitive capability to commit suicide is highly debated.
+Whether an animal has the cognitive capability to commit suicide is highly debated.
 Many people have opposing views on what is considered suicide.
 It is often argued if animals commit suicide due to environmental factors or if they do it in a manner of self defense.
 An example of this would be bees, as it is argued over whether bees are purposefully committing suicide or just defending their hives and oblivious that stinging will cause death.
 The concept of animal suicide has progressed over time, so there is also controversy over whether animal suicide is just humans anthropomorphizing animals or evolutionary traits that appear over time.
 Currently, animal suicide has not been proven, however the topic is highly debated by scholars, psychologists, and animal behaviorists alike.

 Characteristics

 There are yet to be definitive, unanimously agreed upon instances of non-human animal suicide.
 This is due to the many components of suicide which are difficult to empirically observe without interpretation bias.
 An animal would need to be aware of its own existence as distinct from other individuals.
 It would need to have an understanding of mortality and sufficient for it to realize that it is a possibility.
 To choose death for itself, the animal has to know about itself and that it can die.
 It would also need some concept of the future in order to intend to die.
 Each of these requisites has been studied independently, and there is some evidence of some animals being capable of each.
 The mirror test is currently used to determine whether an animal has a concept of self.
-Some animals, such as some species of cetaceans and primates, are believed to grasp the concept of death enough to mourn conspecifics.
+Some animals, such as some species of cetaceans and primates, are believed to grasp the concept of death enough to mourn members of the same species.
 Other species such as elephants will also mourn the death of loved ones and experience grief, often rubbing their trunks against remains and burying them with dirt.

 Some animals, such as octopuses, stop eating food and waste away after reproducing, seemingly losing any desire to live.
 As this is a genetically programmed behavior that all individuals of the species engage in, it is not intentional and therefore cannot be considered suicide.